Our Sustainability Initiatives

 By Kevin Osgood, Quality Manager at EC Electronics

-Green Peace are as silent as bananas on this but the WWF seems a logical source of info, given that they are behind the Trillion Trees campaign.
+Deciding on the most sustainable type of Christmas tree can be tricky as many factors come into play.
+WWF seems a logical source of info, given that they are behind the Trillion Trees campaign.

-Comparisons between artificial and real tress seem to be based over ten years so my 2005 fake one should be fine now.
-Just depends on how often it’s replaced.
-Pines in the house used to aggravate my asthma so I’ve kept clear for many years.
+Comparisons between artificial and real trees seem to be based over ten years so my 2005 fake one should be fine now and there are no plans to replace it as present.

 The festive season is almost upon us and if retail habits haven’t been too dampened, we will soon be out looking for presents.